JaimeObregon/ladonacion/README.md

 ---

+⭐ **Like it?
+Then star it on GitHub**.
+It only costs you a click and it greatly helps discoverabilty. ❤️

+---

 [La donación](https://ladonacion.es) (Spanish for "the donation") is a data-driven set of rich interactive visualizations exposing all the known details about the donation in 2012 of 65 million euros from the then King of